San Antonio, Parañaque: Transportation

 San Antonio's road network consists of three national roads as of 2017.
 The South Luzon Expressway and elevated Skyway form the barangay's eastern boundary where the West Service Road, a national tertiary road, runs along a short 600 m stretch of its territory giving access to a few industrial and logistics facilities.
 Dr. Santos Avenue is a national primary road which starts at the barangay's southeast corner and travels the whole 3 km stretch of its boundary line with BF Homes.
-The San Antonio side of the avenue is lined with several retail stores including Jaka Plaza, Shopwise Sucat, the Santa Grove strip mall which also houses a Teleperformance Philippines branch, and Amaia Steps, a condominium with a retail podium.
+The San Antonio side of the avenue is lined with several retail stores including Jaka Plaza, Shopwise Sucat, the Santa Grove strip mall, and Amaia Steps, a condominium with a retail podium.
 It is also the main access road to the different gated communities as well as a few slum areas in between those communities.
 The Elorde Sports Center, a popular boxing venue and the oldest in the chain of boxing gyms in the country owned by the family of Gabriel Elorde, has stood on the 3 ha site across from the Manila Memorial Park and adjacent to Fourth Estate Subdivision on Dr. Santos Avenue since 1974.

 San Antonio Avenue is the main north–south thoroughfare of the barangay situated on the western side by the Jaka Plaza.
 This local road not only provides access to the Parañaque City Hall, the San Antonio de Padua Parish Church and San Antonio Valley Wet Market, it also serves to connect the communities of San Antonio and Don Bosco and as an alternate route between Dr. Santos Avenue and Doña Soledad Avenue, through a maze of narrow residential streets in San Antonio Valley and Better Living Subdivision.

 Public transportation in San Antonio consists primarily of jeepneys and UV Express along Dr. Santos Avenue and West Service Road, and city buses along South Luzon Expressway.
 The barangay is also served by the Sucat railway station in the adjacent barangay Sucat.
 Tricycles are the main mode of transportation in the gated barangays and inner streets like San Antonio Avenue in San Antonio Valley, which is typical of barangays in Metro Manila.